Levy's continuity theorem

 Lemma 2.
 Let $\mu$ be a Borel probability measure on $\R^d$.
 Assume that a sequence of probability measures $(\mu_n)_{n \geq 1}$ has the property that any subsequence of $(\mu_n)_{n \geq 1}$ must have a further subsequence that converges narrowly to $\mu$.
 Then the whole sequence $(\mu_n)_{n \geq 1}$ converges narrowly to $\mu$.

-The following lemma, used in the proof of Theorem 1, is an expression of the general principle that the regularity of the Fourier transform of a function is related to the decay of the tail of the function (and conversely, since the inverse Fourier transform has essentially the same properties).
+The following lemma, used in a crucial way in the proof of Theorem 1, is an expression of the general principle that the regularity of the Fourier transform of a function is related to the decay of the tail of the function (and conversely, since the inverse Fourier transform has essentially the same properties).
 The lemma says that the tail behavior of a probability measure can be estimated by the continuity of its Fourier transform at $\xi=0$:

 Lemma 3.
 For a Borel probability measure $\mu$ on $\R$ we have \begin{equation*} \int_{|x| \geq 2/\delta} \d \mu(x) \leq \frac{1}{\delta}\int_{-\delta}^\delta (1 - \widehat\mu(\xi)) \d \xi \qquad \text{for all $\delta > 0$.} \end{equation*} For a Borel probability measure $\mu$ on $\R^d$, calling $C_r := [-r,r]^d \subseteq \R^d$, we have \begin{equation*} \frac12 \int_{\R^d \setminus C_{2/\delta}} \d \mu(x) \leq \frac{1}{(2\delta)^d}\int_{C_\delta} (1 - \widehat\mu(\xi)) \d \xi \qquad \text{for all $\delta > 0$.} \end{equation*}